stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: php

-  Let’s say you want to add a new Account for user “Jean-Luc Picard” to the “Captains” Directory that you created earlier.
-You can use the Directory’s createAccount() method:
+  Let’s say you want to add a new Account for user "Jean-Luc Picard" to the "Captains" Directory that you created earlier.
+You can use the Directory's ``createAccount()`` method:

   .. literalinclude:: code/php/account_management/create_account_in_dir_req.php
       :language: php